officialgazette/announcement-model/README.md

 # Announcement model
-The following manual describes how an announcement is configured on the ‘ePublication’ platform.
+The following sections describe the announcement model for a publication on ePublication.ch
 ```mermaid

 %%{